input-output-hk/peras-design/site/reports/tech-report-2.md

 ### Leader-election like voting

-The first algorithm is basically identical to the one used for [Mithril](https://mithril.network) signatures, and is also the one envisioned for [Leios](https://leios.cardano-scaling.org) (see Appendix D of the paper).
-It's based on the following principles:
+The first algorithm is basically identical to the one used for [Mithril](https://mithril.network) signatures, and is also the one envisioned for [Leios](https://leios.cardano-scaling.org) (see Appendix D of the recent Leios paper).
+It is based on the following principles:

 * The goal of the algorithm is to produce a number of votes targeting a certain threshold such that each voter receives a number of vote proportionate to $\sigma$, their fraction of total stake, according to the basic probability function $\phi(\sigma) = 1 - (1 - f)^\sigma$,
 * There are various parameters to the algorithm:
     * $f$ is the fraction of slots that are "active" for voting
-  * $m$ is the number of _lottery_ each voter should try to get a vote for,
+    * $m$ is the number of _lotteries_ each voter should try to get a vote for,
-  * $k$ is the target total number of votes for each round (eg. quorum). $k$ should be chosen such that $k = m \dot \phi(0.5)$ to reach a majority quorum,
+    * $k$ is the target total number of votes for each round (e.g., quorum) $k$ should be chosen such that $k = m \cdot \phi(0.5)$ to reach a majority quorum,
-* When its turn to vote comes, each node run iterates over an index $i \in \[1 \dots m\]$, computes a hash from the _nonce_ and the index $i$, and compares this hash with $f(\sigma)$: if it's lower than or equal, then the node has one vote
+* When its turn to vote comes, each node run iterates over an index $i \in [1 \dots m]$, computes a hash from the _nonce_ and the index $i$, and compares this hash with $f(\sigma)$: if it's lower than or equal, then the node has one vote.
-  * Note the computation $f(\sigma)$ is exactly identical to the one used for [leader election](https://github.com/intersectmbo/cardano-ledger/blob/f0d71456e5df5a05a29dc7c0ac9dd3d61819edc8/libs/cardano-protocol-tpraos/src/Cardano/Protocol/TPraos/BHeader.hs#L434)
+    * Note the computation $f(\sigma)$ is exactly identical to the one used for [leader election](https://github.com/intersectmbo/cardano-ledger/blob/f0d71456e5df5a05a29dc7c0ac9dd3d61819edc8/libs/cardano-protocol-tpraos/src/Cardano/Protocol/TPraos/BHeader.hs#L434).

 We [prototyped](https://github.com/input-output-hk/peras-design/blob/73eabecd272c703f1e1ed0be7eeb437d937e1179/peras-vote/src/Peras/Voting/Vote.hs#L311) this approach in Haskell.

 ### Sortition-like voting

 The second algorithm is based on the _sortition_ process initially invented by [Algorand](https://web.archive.org/web/20170728124435id_/https://people.csail.mit.edu/nickolai/papers/gilad-algorand-eprint.pdf) and [implemented](https://github.com/algorand/sortition/blob/main/sortition.cpp) in their node.
-It's based on the same idea, ie. that a node should have a number of votes proportional to their fraction of total stake, given a target "committee size" expressed as a fraction of total stake $p$.
+It's based on the same idea, namely that a node should have a number of votes proportional to their fraction of total stake, given a target "committee size" expressed as a fraction of total stake $p$.
 And it uses the fact the number of votes a single node should get based on these parameters follows a binomial distribution.

 The process for voting is thus:

-* Compute the individual probability of each "coin" to win a single vote $p$ as the ratio of expected committee size over total stake
+* Compute the individual probability of each "coin" to win a single vote $p$ as the ratio of expected committee size over total stake.
-* Compute the binomial distribution $B(n,p)$ where $n$ is the node's stake
+* Compute the binomial distribution $B(n,p)$ where $n$ is the node's stake.
-* Compute a random number between 0 and 1 using _nonce_ as the denominator over maximum possible value (eg. all bits set to 1) for the nonce as denominator
+* Compute a random number between 0 and 1 using _nonce_ as the denominator over maximum possible value (eg. all bits set to 1) for the nonce as denominator.
-* Use [bisection method](https://en.wikipedia.org/wiki/Bisection_method) to find the value corresponding to this probability in the CDF for the aforementioned distribution
+* Use [bisection method](https://en.wikipedia.org/wiki/Bisection_method) to find the value corresponding to this probability in the CDF for the aforementioned distribution.

 This yields a vote with some _weight_ attached to it "randomly" computed so that the overall sum of weights should be around expected committee size.